matthewFlee/ordersystem/README.md

 The project will use the bug/feature tracker implemented into bitbucket.
 All features/function points will be added to the tracker so that commits can be linked.

+**Live version with master can be found here:** http://ec2-52-64-19-177.ap-southeast-2.compute.amazonaws.com/

 #WORKSPACE SETUP
 After cloning this repo to your workspace of choice there is setup the basic tools.